tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 ## Let me know if any content is out of date

 One of the challenges in any technical course is ensuring the content stays up to date.
 Technology changes rapidly, and given the many hands-on activities in the course, it's easy for some steps to become out of date as time passes.
 I've tried to maintain a healthy balance between general and specific details in the content here.
-If you find something is out of date, either add a comment on that page or [let me know](https://idratherbewriting.com/learnapidoc/contact.html){: .noCrossRef}.
+If you find something is out of date, either add a comment on that page or [let me know](https://idratherbewriting.com/learnapidoc/contact.html).

 ## Stay updated